palomaflsette/gademo-docs/source/contributor_guide/contributor_guide.rst

 Stay Connected
 ==============

-The GADEMO repository is **publicly available** and open for contributions!
+The GAdemo's repository is **publicly available** and open for contributions!

 You can explore the codebase, submit issues, or open pull requests directly at: